QuentinRa/blog.quentinra.dev/games/_knowledge/game-engines/index.md

 * The price and/or the license constraints ✨
 * The community, support, and documentation 📚

-Some developpers are building frameworks and tools on top of game engines called game templates.
+Some developers are building frameworks and tools on top of game engines called game templates.
 For example, [MoreMountains](https://moremountains.com/unity-assets).

 </div><div class="text-center">